-- The colour may change.
+- the colour may change

-- The texture may be different.
+- the texture may be different

-- It may be curlier.
+- it may be curlier

-- It may be straighter.
+- it may be straighter

 The rate of hair growth varies from person to person but most people will have a full covering of hair after about three to six months, although for some people this can be patchy.
-Many women wonder if there are any particular hair products that will speed up the growth.
-There is no evidence that supports any particular product or supplement for speeding up hair growth.
+It may be weak and fragile or softer to begin with but over time the condition and texture of hair becomes stronger.

 Other hair, such as your eyebrows and eyelashes, may grow back more quickly or more slowly than the hair on your head.